 How much your dog costs to feed is going to vary.
 Leila eats about 2 cups of dry food a day.
 We started with a 15kg bag of kibble which was on deep discount – it cost about $30 but is normally closer to $50.
 I imagine this would have lasted 2 months if this was all she ate, but there’s still a bit left.
 We mix up her diet a lot, with some raw meat (which she absolutely loves), canned food and dog roll.

 Dogs need stuff to occupy them too, and you can spend as much or as little on toys as you want.
 I’ve made her a few toys out of household odds ends – mainly old clothes and rags, sheets etc, and she’s claimed a small stuffed toy that used to be mine, as well as random balls that we had lying around.
 We’ve probably spent about $100 (ouch) on toys.
-There’s a Kong food toy, a Kong tennis ball (because she decimates normal tennis balls), a food puzzle ball toy, a tug rope monkey, a fake chew bone and there was an orange rattle toy that also got destroyed.
+There’s a Kong food toy in which we put food to help with skin allergies, a Kong tennis ball (because she decimates normal tennis balls), a food puzzle ball toy, a tug rope monkey, a fake chew bone and there was an orange rattle toy that also got destroyed.

 Flea treatments can be bought at the supermarket and they do go on sale!
 I bought a 3-month pack for about $30.